-A series of initialised, climate-resolution $(1.875^{\circ} \times 1.25^{\circ})$ hindcasts of strong MJO events were used to improve the simulation of the MJO in the Hadley Centre atmospheric model, GA2.0.
-In its default configuration, a 20-year GA2.0 simulation had approximately half the observed MJO activity, as measured by the fraction of days that the Wheeler and Hendon (2004) RMM amplitude was \geq 1 (Fig. 1b).
-When GA2.0 produced an MJO event, the amplitude remained \geq 1 for fewer than five days on average (Fig. 1f), compared with ten days in observations (Fig. 1e).
+A series of initialized, climate-resolution $(1.875^{\circ} \times 1.25^{\circ})$ hindcasts of strong MJO events were used to improve the simulation of the MJO in the Hadley Centre atmospheric model, GA2.0.
+In its default configuration, a 20 year GA2.0 simulation had approximately half the observed MJO activity, as measured by the fraction of days that the Wheeler and Hendon (2004) RMM amplitude was ≥ 1 (Figure 1(b)).
+When GA2.0 produced an MJO event, the amplitude remained ≥ 1 for fewer than 5 days on average (Figure 1(f)), compared with 10 days in observations (Figure 1(e)).

-To investigate the sensitivity of the deficient MJO in GA2.0 to parameterisation or model-configuration changes, 37 initialised hindcasts were performed of two strong events during the Years of Tropical Convection (YoTC).
-Of these, 22 implemented a single change (section 3.1); the other 15 were combinations.
-Only two changes improved predictionk skill over control (CTL) hindcasts:

-increasing by the entrainment and mixing-detrainment rates for diagnosed deep and mid-level convection (1.5F) and removing the vertical transport of moment by the convective parameterisation (NoCMT; Fig. 2).
-The success of the latter suggested that the convective momentum transport (CMT) was largely responsible for the loss of the initial strong 850 hPa westerlies and 200 hPa easterlies (Fig. 3).
-This agrees with previous studies that have found CMT can degrade the simulation of MJO (Inness and Gregory 1997; Ling et al. 2009, e.g.,).
-This indicated that CMT for large-scale, coherent tropical convection may need to be treated separately from that for less-organised, smallerscale convection.
+To investigate the sensitivity of the deficient MJO in GA2.0 to parametrization or model-configuration changes, 37 initialized hindcasts were performed of two strong events during the Years of Tropical Convection (YoTC).
+Of these, one was a control; 21 implemented a single change (section 3.1); the other 15 were combinations.
+Only two changes improved prediction skill over control (CTL) hindcasts: increasing by the entrainment and mixing-detrainment rates for diagnosed deep and mid-level convection (1.5F) and removing the vertical transport of moment by the convective parametrization (NoCMT; Figure 2).
+The success of the latter suggested that the convective momentum transport (CMT) was largely responsible for the loss of the initial strong 850 hPa westerlies and 200 hPa easterlies (Figure 3).
+This agrees with previous studies, which have found that CMT can degrade the simulation of MJO (Inness and Gregory, 1997; Ling et al., 2009).
+This indicated that CMT for large-scale, coherent tropical convection may need to be treated separately from that for less-organized, smaller-scale convection.
 Sherwood et al. (2013) recently presented a revised treatment diluting the momentum of a convective plume that could resolve the discrepancy between the higher entrainment rates suggested by cloud studies and the lower rates resulting from parcel-based calculations, in favour of the former.

-These perturbations were then tested in a wider range of hindcast cases: all MJO events in 2000-2009 in which strong activity in RMM Phase 2 was followed by strong activity in Phase 6 at most 30 days later, while maintaining an amplitude greater than one on all days in between (Table I).
-Hindcasts were initialised on the first day of strong Phase 2 activity, as well as ten days later to test the sensitivity of the results to the initial position of the active MJO.
-Only 1.5F produced a consistent, substantial increase in MJO prediction performance, with skill for the RMM indices at 22 days-at a bi-variate correlation threshold of 0.6-against 12 days of skill for CTL (Figs. 4 and 5).
-The NoCMT hindcasts provided only a 1-2 day improvement against CTL, with increases in lead-timedependent correlations in the first few days and reductions after day 10, despite beneficial impacts in the YoTC cases.
+These perturbations were then tested in a wider range of hindcast cases: all MJO events in 2000-2009 in which strong activity in RMM Phase 2 was followed by strong activity in Phase 6 at most 30 days later, while maintaining an amplitude greater than one on all days in between (Table 1).
+Hindcasts were initialized on the first day of strong Phase 2 activity, as well as 10 days later to test the sensitivity of the results to the initial position of the active MJO.
+Only 1.5F produced a consistent, substantial increase in MJO prediction performance, with skill for the RMM indices at 22 days -at a bivariate correlation threshold of 0.6 -against 12 days of skill for CTL (Figures 4 and 5).
+The NoCMT hindcasts provided only a 1-2 day improvement against CTL, with increases in lead-time-dependent correlations in the first few days and reductions after day 10, despite beneficial impacts in the YoTC cases.